-Process model: The process model consists of the description of activities of a development process and their relations.
-Because of the explicit description, activities are repeatable, undoable and traceable.
-In the domain of embedded reactive systems, e.g., the process model typically contains modeling activities ("define system interface", "refine behavior") as well as activities ("generate test cases" or "check refinement relation").
+- Process model: The process model consists of the description of activities of a development process and their relations.
+In the domain of embedded reactive systems, e.g., the process model typically contains modeling activities ("define system interface", "refine behavior") as well as activities ("generate scenarios or test cases", "check refinement relation", "compute upper bound for worst case execution time").
 The activities are related by their dependency between them defining a possible course of activities throughout the development process.

-Product model: The product model consists of the description of those aspects of a system under development explicitly dealt with during the development process and handled by the development tool.
-For embedded systems, a product model typically contains domain concepts like "component", "state" or "message", as well as relations between these concepts like "is a port of a component".
-In addition to these more conceptual elements, used for the description of the product, more semantically oriented concepts like "execution trace" are defined to support, for example, the simulation of specification during the development process.
+By relating them to a product model, process patterns can be formalized as activities and thus integrated in the process model. - Product model: The product model consists of the description of those aspects of a system under development explicitly dealt with during the development process and handled by the development tool.
+For embedded systems, a product model typically contains domain concepts like "component", "state" or "message", as well as relations between these concepts like "is a port of a component", etc. In addition to these more conceptual elements, used for the description of the product, more semantically oriented concepts like "execution trace" are defined to support, for example, the simulation of specification during the development process.
 Finally, it contains process oriented product concepts like "scenario" or "test case", supporting the definition of process activities.
-All activities in the process models are defined in terms of the entities in the product models.